epfl-ada/ada-2020-project-milestone-p3-p3_kergagnant/README.md

 ## Methods
 - Remove useless attributes from datasets.
+- Assign each of the 1336 business subcategories a global category (among 17) - done by hand
 - Select users that have done at least 3 reviews and have at least 3 friends.
 - Prepare masks for each category of business so that we can achieve information conveniently.
 - We will infer the user's home with the same technique used by the author of the Friendship and Mobility.